-And much like the pen and the red pillow, even though you’ve got that problem on your mind, you can still go about your day to day life largely unencumbered.
+Much like the pen and the red pillow, even though you’ve got that problem on your mind, you can still go about your day to day life largely unencumbered.

 Much like with the blue pillows, as you add these problems one by one, you start to feel their weight and you can’t perform basic functions.
 You notice you’re crippled with stress, anxiety or worry.

 But you have a choice.
 Sure, the problem – the red pillow – is real so you can’t really change that.
-But you can change how you respond and you can choose not to add the blue pillows.
+However, you can change how you respond and you can choose not to add the blue pillows.
 Catch yourself when you’re adding those pillows and stop yourself doing it.

 That’s the art of mindfulness.
 It’s the art of choosing how you respond to the world around you and it’s a great way to manage common PhD stresses and anxieties.

-Practicing mindfulness in this way sounds straightforward, but it’s an art and it takes practice.
+Practising mindfulness in this way sounds straightforward, but it’s an art and it takes practice.
 A good place to start is a guide I’ve recently published on The PhD Knowledge Base that talks about the science of mindfulness for PhD students.

 No advice is ever going to get away from the fact that doing a PhD is hard and that, to succeed, you need as much guts, resilience and fighting power as you do brains.
-But it is my hope that these nine tips for achieving PhD success will help you think differently about the journey you are on, and cause you to reflect on your own experience and you own way of doing things.
+But it is my hope that these nine tips for achieving PhD success will help you think differently about the journey you are on, and cause you to reflect on your own experience and your own way of doing things.

 Keep your head down, be kind to yourself and put the hours in.
 You’ll get there in the end.